dowdlea86/stoccer/README.md

 ## How does PSG stack up statistically with other top teams?

-As the King invested and brought in players, the overall output increased to the levels of top performing teams<br>
+As the Emir invested and brought in players, the overall output increased to the levels of top performing teams<br>
 and outperformed them in certain statistical categories.
 In 2018, PSG significantly outperformed top teams in<br>
 goals averaged per 90 minutes played and this number trended consistently upward since the acquisition.
 However,<br>
 assists per 90 stayed relatively stagnant in comparison.
 This may be an indication of a need for additional investment<br>